dhoneck/team-profile-generator/README.md

 You must install Node.JS (I used version 16.19.0) on your computer and enter 'npm i' with command line to install the required module.

 ## Usage
 Run 'node <path/to/index.js>' with command line, fill in prompts, and see the generated HTML page with the team member information on it.
+A directory called `dist` will be created and the file `teams.html` will be added to it.
+If the filename already exists, a new file such as `teams1.html` or `teams2.html` will be created automatically.

 ## License
 This project is covered by the following license: [MIT License](https://opensource.org/licenses/MIT)